hp-01/SignInSignUp-Project/README.md

 # SignInSignUp-Project
 Project was represented to our co-ordinator Madam Sunita Rai at G.N.
-Khalsa College
+Khalsa College.
+To run project goto src/gui/SplashScreen.java